hatonthecat/Voynich-Manuscript/README.md

 A workhorse, of diplomatic gruntwork.
 Jost of Silenen would have been powerless, had he not invented a meritable solution for Swiss patriotism.
 Many of us are familiar with under-appreciated statesmen, such as Richard Holbrooke, who had a post-mortem biographical documentary made by his son, called The Diplomat: https://en.wikipedia.org/wiki/The_Diplomat_(2015_film)

-And the undervalue of diplomacy is also highlighted in the humorous Norwegian music video Ylvis - Jan Egeland https://www.youtube.com/watch?v=Yn-oemgzlEU
+And the undervalue of diplomacy is also highlighted in the humorous Norwegian music video Ylvis tribute - Jan Egeland https://www.youtube.com/watch?v=Yn-oemgzlEU

 Thus, the joke is on those who do not value peace.